prabath/wso2is-repo-explorer/README.md

 ```
 ## Usage

-* **Clone** Clone all Identity Server related repositories.
+* **Clone** all Identity Server related repositories.
 If you already performed init, you do not need to do this.

 ```javascript
 \> ./rex.sh clone
 ```

-* **List** List out all Identity Server related repositories.
+* **List** out all Identity Server related repositories.
 If you already performed init, you do not need to do this.

 ```javascript
 \> ./rex.sh list
 ```

-* **Find** Find the git repo, by the name of a Jar file (without the version number)
+* **Find** the git repo, by the name of a Jar file (without the version number)

 ```javascript
 \> ./rex.sh find org.wso2.carbon.identity.authenticator.mutualssl